Helmond

-Helmond ([ˈɦɛlmɔnt]; called Héllemond in the local dialect) is a city and municipality in the Metropoolregio Eindhoven of the province of North Brabant in the Southern Netherlands.
+Helmond ([ˈɦɛlmɔnt]; called Hèllemond in the local dialect) is a city and municipality in the Metropoolregio Eindhoven of the province of North Brabant in the Southern Netherlands.

 Helmond is home to several textile and metal companies.
 The Vlisco factory is located next to the Zuid-Willemsvaart canal, which runs through the city.

 The spoken language is Helmonds (an East Brabantian dialect).

 History

-Etymology and Coat of Arms
+Etymology and coat of arms

 Helmond's coat of arms, first appearing in 1241, displays a helmet, and is a canting arms for the city's name, as helm means helmet in Dutch.
 However, the actual etymology of Helmond's name is probably derived from the combination of Hel, which means "low-lying" (from Proto-Germanic *haljæ / Hel), and Mond, which referred to higher ground or a secure place.

 The helmet on the coat of arms originally was depicted as a medieval great helm, however, the design eventually came to depict a jousting helmet.
 The oak sprigs symbolize freedom, while the bird perched on them is thought to be purely decorative.

-Medieval and Early Modern Periods
+Medieval and early modern periods

 During the Merovingian period, the site of what is now Helmond was an only partially habitable convergence of streams.
 As the streams began to silt over, settlement was made possible, and by the year 1000, a settlement arose west of what is the current city center.
 Additionally, a precursor to the current Helmond Castle, named 't Oude Huys ("the old house"), was built around this time.
 Documents from 1108 mention Lord Hazelo von Helmond, the first feudal lord of the allodium of Helmond.

 In 1179, a bull of Pope Alexander III mentions Helmond being donated to the Abbey of Floreffe.
-At this point, the local feudal administration was probably moved to t' Oude Huys.
+At this point, the local feudal administration was probably moved to 't Oude Huys.
 In 1220, Helmond came under the control of Henry I of Brabant.
 In 1225, the town was founded by Henry, it received its Town Privileges in 1232.
-Following his death in 1235, it was passed down to his daughter, Maria of Brabant, Holy Roman Empress, who spent much time at t' Oude Huys and whose founding of Binderen Abbey benefited the growth of the city.
+Following his death in 1235, it was passed down to his daughter, Maria of Brabant, Holy Roman Empress, who spent much time at 't Oude Huys and whose founding of Binderen Abbey benefited the growth of the city.
 Upon her death in 1260, the town passed back to the Dukes of Brabant, who, in 1315, leased it to the van Berlaer family.
-In 1325, Jan II Berthout van Berlaer started the construction of a stone keep on the site of the current Helmond Castle, supplanting t' Oude Huys.
+In 1325, Jan II Berthout van Berlaer started the construction of a stone keep on the site of the current Helmond Castle, supplanting 't Oude Huys.
 By 1400, the city ramparts were built.

 Having gained market rights in 1376, Helmond's textile industry began to develop, and in 1389, seven guilds were authorized to operate in the town.
 Merchants from Helmond sold wool and textiles throughout Brabant.
 Despite the commercial growth, the town's population remained small.
 Helmond's prosperity soon ended due to war and instability in the Duchy of Guelders, and following Charles V's ascension to the Duchy of Brabant, Helmond was put under siege and sacked by the army of Maarten van Rossum in 1543.